QualiSystemsLab/AWS-CodePipeline/README.md

 ### Windows

-Edit `set` lines in `run_worker.cmd` with credentials and server info
+Edit `set` lines in `run_worker.cmd` with credentials and server info.

+Run the worker:

     run_worker.cmd

-Closing the command will shut down the worker.
+Closing the command prompt window will shut down the worker.

 ### Linux